kgryguc/etr_test/02_mdg.md

 ## Objectives

+After reading through theoretical contents this theme you will learn how
+to:
-After reading through theoretical contents this theme you will learn how to:<br> - [indicate satellite sensors with high or low temporal resolution](#resolution)<br> - [recognize the types of multitemporal analysis](#temporal-analysis)<br> - [list key aspects of satellite time series data analysis](#aspects)<br> - [divide satellite data into
+- [indicate satellite sensors with high or low temporal resolution](#resolution)<br> - [recognize the types of multitemporal analysis](#temporal-analysis)<br> - [list key aspects of satellite time series data analysis](#aspects)<br> - [divide satellite data into